-- This warranty is expressly in lieu of any other warranties, express or implied, including any implied warranty of merchantability or fitness for a particular purpose, and of any other obligations or liability on the part of SWI (or any producing entity, if different). - Warranty repairs/exchanges do not cover incidental costs such as installation, labor, freight, etc. - SWI is not responsible for consequential damages from use or misuse of any of its products. - TRAK products are precision mechanical/electromechanical/electronic systems and must be given the reasonable care that these types of products require. - Accidental damage, beyond the control of SWI, is not covered by the warranty.
+- This warranty is in lieu of any other warranties, express or implied, including any implied warranty of merchantability or fitness for a particular purpose, and of any other obligations or liability on the part of SWI (or any producing entity, if different). - Warranty repairs/exchanges do not cover incidental costs such as installation, labor, freight, etc. - SWI is not responsible for consequential damages from use or misuse of any of its products. - TRAK products are precision mechanical/electromechanical/electronic systems and must be given the reasonable care that these types of products require. - Proper maintenance and lubrication as directed in the product manual is the responsibility of the customer.
+This warranty does not apply if the customer does not properly maintain the unit. - Accidental damage, beyond the control of SWI, is not covered by the warranty.
 Thus, the warranty does not apply if a product has been abused, dropped, hit or disassembled. - Improper installation by or at the direction of the customer in such a way that the product consequently fails, is considered to be beyond the control of the manufacturer and outside the scope of the warranty.